Is Cushman & Wakefield plc (CWK) a Keeper?

 CWK’s Market Performance

-CWK stocks went down by -0.67% for the week, with a monthly jump of 14.66% and a quarterly performance of -23.88%, while its annual performance rate touched -41.49%.
-The volatility ratio for the week stands at 4.83% while the volatility levels for the past 30 days are set at 4.05% for Cushman & Wakefield plc.
-The simple moving average for the period of the last 20 days is 3.61% for CWK stocks with a simple moving average of -24.21% for the last 200 days.
+CWK stocks went up by 1.37% for the week, with a monthly jump of 2.95% and a quarterly performance of -15.65%, while its annual performance rate touched -42.06%.
+The volatility ratio for the week stands at 3.87% while the volatility levels for the past 30 days are set at 3.76% for Cushman & Wakefield plc.
+The simple moving average for the period of the last 20 days is 2.25% for CWK stocks with a simple moving average of -23.42% for the last 200 days.

 Analysts’ Opinion of CWK